Mitraansh/CNN-On-MNIST-Handwriting-Digit/README.md

 # CNN-On-MNIST-Handwriting-Digit

 ## Introduction
-The MNIST Handwriting Digit dataset is a commonly used dataset in computer vision and machine learning, consisting of a set of 70,000 images of handwritten digits, each with a size of 28x28 pixels.
+The MNIST Handwriting Digit dataset is a commonly used dataset in computer vision and machine learning, consisting of a set of images of handwritten digits.
 The task is to classify each image into one of the 10 possible digit classes (0-9).

 ![1](http://i.imgur.com/4o8MTiT.png)